-In the summer of 2018, the HillPlayers production was Tom Stoppard’s brilliant murder mystery comedy 'The Real Inspector Hound' at the Harrow Arts Centre in July 2018.
+In the summer of 2018, the Hillplayers' production was Tom Stoppard’s brilliant murder mystery comedy 'The Real Inspector Hound' at the Harrow Arts Centre.

 A satiric play-within-a-play, this parody focuses on two theatre critics, insecure Moon and womanizing Birdboot, as they review an Agatha Christie-style murder mystery.
 But just who is the Real Inspector Hound?

 Our Christmas production in 2018, was 'Cinderella' at the Ryan Theatre.
 This is perhaps the most well-known panto of them all with a classic rags to riches story!